ReviewsRAMG.Skill Ripjaws S5 6000MHz DDR5 Kit Review

 • Super Pi

-• Cinebench R23[ Multi]
+• Cinebench R23[Multi]

 CPU-Z Screenshots

 The above is a CPU-Z screenshot.
 Looking closely, you will notice that the software is reporting the kit to be in quad-channel configuration.
-The reason for that is with DDR5 kits, we have two channels per module, with each being 32-bit wide.
+The reason for that is that with DDR5 kits, we have two channels per module, with each being 32-bit wide.

 Results

-AIDA64 Engineer
+AIDA64

-SiSoft Sandra Suite
+SiSoft Sandra

 Now, let’s take a look at the results from Sandra benchmarks.